For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 The Dungog Festival has brought new eyes to the town thanks to its burgeoning film competitions and art collections.

 All this attention has made Dungog one of the more expensive places for property in the Upper Hunter.
-The average house price in the town sits at around $605,000 as of June 2024 but this is a drop of 5% compared to the peak price of $650,000 in October 2023.
+The average house price in the town sits at $572,500 as of April 2025, a slight drop from $605,000 in June 2024.
+Like in Merriwa, average rents have risen slightly in the same time: from $467/week to $480/week.

 LGA: Dungog Shire